 -P indicates that the key has an empty passphrase

--H indicates that the key pair is stored in the default host key directory
+-H indicates that the key pair is stored in the default

 On Windows, to (re)generate the host key, give the following command:

 This will generate a 2048-bit DSA key pair (without a passphrase)

 and save it in the default host key directory (